QuLk/Linux__tools/Install_Raspbian_on_a_Raspberry_Pi_3.md

 ### Install Raspbian on a Raspberry Pi 3

 Updated by QuLk @ Oct 05 2017.  \
-Updated by QuLk @ July 14 2018.
+Updated by QuLk @ July 14 2018.  \
+Updated by QuLk @ Jan 15 2019.

-This instructions is tested on a RASPBERRY PI 3 MODEL B with a 32GB memory card.
+This instructions is tested on a RASPBERRY PI 3 MODEL B with a **32GB** memory card.
+For cards over 32GB, please refer the INSTRUCTIONS-README.txt for installation instruction after unzip NOOBS_v2_4_4.zip.

 **Notice: to make WIFI work, the information of ‘WIFI Country’ must be filled in.**